globalrx/globalrx/docs/setup/readme.md

 Launch Instance
 ```

-- Associate Elastic IP with Instance
+- Associate Elastic IP with Instance (public IP address for django-server)

 ##### ssh/login to the server